adventuraxolotl/adventuraxolotl.github.io/index.md

 ---
 # Adventuraxolotl

-Check out the inspiration for this project in this video by Oliver Lugg!
-(Dream and art by Narotiza)
+Check out the inspiration for this project in this video by [Oliver Lugg](https://oliverlugg.com/)and [Narotiza](https://nine-moonbeams.neocities.org/)

 The game is currently being written in the [Ren'Py Visual Novel Engine](https://www.renpy.org/).

 Keep up with development in the #adventuraxolotl channel in the [Oliver Lugg discord server!](https://discord.gg/AVcU9w5gVW)
 ## Contributing

 This is a fan project - so if you want to help it come to fruition, please contact me via my [github